webiny/webiny-js/docs/CONTRIBUTING.md

 # CONTRIBUTING

 This guide is for anyone who wants to contribute to the Webiny project.
 We have an active community on [slack](webiny.com/slack).
-Talk to the core-team, and get help.
+Talk to the core team, and get help.
 Webiny team is always there for any questions.

 ## Working on an issue